AfricArxiv/hub-and-search-portal/README.md

 - login (via email / affiliation / ORCID / Github / …)
 - document upload
 - document versioning with time stamp and archiving of all versions under one doi
-- licensing (CC-BY 4.0 and others to choose from)
+- licensing (CC-BY 4.0 and others to choose from incl. all commonly used academic licenses, i.e. MIT, GNU, CC-BY-…, …)

 - entry mask to add authors, affiliations, tags, keywords, title, abstract, lay summary
+- interoperability with other existing repositories
+- Discipline (categories) and keywords search

 ## Languages
 - translations into more than 2 languages (min 3 of which 1 is African)
 - machine translations with options/overlay interface to manually improve the text online
--
+- Language switch / editable by the users and admin

 ### integrations
 - ORCID